Ethics in Dentistry: Part I - Principles and Values

 - Describe the difference between a problem and an ethical dilemma.

-- Explain the terms, values and concepts that are often used in health care.
+- Explain the terms, values and concepts such as informed consent, confidentiality, paternalism and capacity that are often applied in health care.

 - Choose the principles or values which are present and important in clinical scenarios.